MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 `AllowedIPs = 0.0.0.0/0`

-This will ensure any Source IP can connect to that interface if it can autheticate correctly.
+This will ensure any Source IP can connect to that interface if it can authenticate correctly.

 #### Allowed IP Explained